DataDog/datadog-agent/Dockerfiles/agent/README.md

 First and foremost, you need to set the `collect_kubernetes_events` variable to true in the datadog.yaml, this can be achieved via the environment variable `DD_COLLECT_KUBERNETES_EVENTS` that is resolved at start time.
 You will need to allow the agent to be allowed to perform a few actions:

-- `get` and `update` of the `Configmaps` named `configmapdatadogtoken` to update and query the most up to date version token corresponding to the latest event stored in ETCD.
+- `get` and `update` of the `Configmaps` named `datadogtoken` to update and query the most up to date version token corresponding to the latest event stored in ETCD.
 - `list` and `watch` of the `Events` to pull the events from the API Server, format and submit them.

-The ConfigMap to store the `event.tokenKey` and the `event.tokenTimestamp` has to be deployed in the `default` namespace and be named `configmapdatadogtoken`
+The ConfigMap to store the `event.tokenKey` and the `event.tokenTimestamp` has to be deployed in the `default` namespace and be named `datadogtoken`
-One can simply run `kubectl create configmap configmapdatadogtoken --from-literal="event.tokenKey"="0"` .
+One can simply run `kubectl create configmap datadogtoken --from-literal="event.tokenKey"="0"` .

 When the ConfigMap is not used, if the agent in charge (via the leader election) of collecting the events dies the  next leader elected will pull all the events from the API server's cache  which could result in duplicates.